fspruce/mind-ease/README.md

 - Removal of background on logo image.
 - Finding fonts that fit the project.
-- Microsoft Copilot integrated in VSCode to help speed up the code with suggestions.
+- Microsoft Copilot integrated in VSCode to help speed up the code with suggestions and find tricky errors (mainly bootstrap related).
 - No AI used for image creation.

 #### Acknowledgement